 Visit a unique museum in Vancouver

 Most visitors to Vancouver will check out either the Art Gallery, Science World or the Vancouver Museum.
 But the Vancouver Police Museum is the most fascinating and underrated museum in the city.
-It is North America’s oldest police museum and lies in Vancouver’s original Coroner’s Court and City Morgue.
-It houses many artifacts and information about Vancouver’s police force, current initiatives, and the city’s most notorious crimes.
+It is North America’s oldest police museum and occupies Vancouver’s original Coroner’s Court and City Morgue.
+It houses many artifacts along with information about Vancouver’s police force, current initiatives and the city’s most notorious crimes.
 The spookiest part, though, might be their Movies in the Morgue.